mrkmg/git-stream/README.md

 [![Build Status](https://travis-ci.org/mrkmg/git-stream.svg?branch=master)](https://travis-ci.org/mrkmg/git-stream)

 Git Stream is a branching model inspired by [git-flow](https://github.com/nvie/gitflow).
-I really enjoy what git-flow offers, but the multiple primary branches, the multiple branches which do the same thing (feature/support/bugfix), and dealing with pull requests always kind of bugged me.
+I really enjoy what git-flow offers, but the multiple primary branches, duplicated functionality (feature/support/bugfix), and dealing with pull requests always kind of bugged me.
 After reading this [blog](http://endoflineblog.com/gitflow-considered-harmful) I decided I would build my own "git-flow".

 The name "Git Stream" was chosen as this plugin should streamline some of the repetitious actions in git.

 ####Warning

 Git Stream is still very new, with minimal testing by a single person so far.
-While I am open to suggestions, bug reports, etc know that this project is a long ways away from being ready for real use.
+While I am open to suggestions, bug reports, etc, know that this project is a long ways away from being ready for real use.
 As the project matures, this warning will be updated.

 ##Installation